We thrive on solving complex urban problems in intelligent, pragmatic ways.

 Nicole is from New Orleans, Louisiana, and the city's rich architectural history has driven her interest in sustainable, equitable, and practical design.
 These passions first brought her to Utile in January 2022 for her first Northeastern co-op during which she served as an integral team member on 299 Broadway, a mixed-use residential development designed to transform a block of Somerville’s Winter Hill neighborhood.

 In January 2023, she began her second co-op at Annum Architects, where she worked on projects for MIT's Mechanical Engineering Department and the Smithsonian Institution's National Museum of American History.
 Nicole returned to Utile and the 299 Broadway team in August 2023 while simultaneously wrapping up her final years at Northeastern.
+In May 2024, Nicole graduated with a Bachelor of Science in Architecture with plans to stay at Northeastern for the one-year M. Arch program.

 Outside of work, Nicole loves staying active, especially by both instructing and attending cycling classes.
 You may also find her at the Boston Public Library checking out her latest read.